ngtrdai197/url-shortener/README.md

 # Url Shortener :tada:

-Build a service for shortening url, idea will generate a unique ID (Twitter snowflake) and convert that unique id (base 10) to base 64
+Build a service for shortening url, idea will generate a unique ID (Twitter snowflake) and convert that unique id (base10) to base64

 - Backend: Golang (1.20)
 - Frontend: ReactJs (18.2.0)